ctnguyen/ctnguyen/ctn_cpp/src_LUNA/README.txt

 BOOST_ROOT    : path\to\your\boost_installed_version
 QUANTLIB_ROOT : path\to\your\QuantLib_installed_version

-Open a command terminal and go into the folder of this sources code. cd .. mkdir build_Luna cd build_Luna
+Open a command terminal and go into the folder of this sources code.
+For Windows user, open the developer Command Prompt for VS-version

+cd ..
+mkdir build_Luna
+cd build_Luna